-MAXIMUM VIOLATION TYPICAL SOURCE 0.038 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
+MAXIMUM VIOLATION TYPICAL SOURCE 0.032 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
 2.63 No Decay of natural and man-made deposits.
-0.8 No Water additive that promotes strong teeth; erosion of natural deposits; discharge from fertilizer and aluminum factories.
-1.30 No Fertilizer runoff; leaching of septic tanks or sewage; erosion of natural deposits.
-MAXIMUM VIOLATION TYPICAL SOURCE 4.5 No Water additive used to control bacteria and microbes.
-MAXIMUM VIOLATION TYPICAL SOURCE 38.4 No Byproduct of drinking water disinfection.
-56.5 No Byproduct of drinking water disinfection.
+0.8 No Added to drinking water to promote strong teeth; erosion of natural deposits; discharge from fertilizer and aluminum factories.
+1.31 No Runoff of fertilizers; leaching of septic tanks or sewage; erosion of natural deposits.
+MAXIMUM VIOLATION TYPICAL SOURCE 4.5 No Disinfectant added to drinking water to control bacteria and microbes.
+MAXIMUM VIOLATION TYPICAL SOURCE 54.0 No Byproduct of drinking water disinfection.
+72.6 No Byproduct of drinking water disinfection.
 MAXIMUM VIOLATION TYPICAL SOURCE N/A No Corrosion of household plumbing.
 N/A No Corrosion of household plumbing.

-MAXIMUM VIOLATION TYPICAL SOURCE 1.6 No Naturally present in the environment.
+MAXIMUM VIOLATION TYPICAL SOURCE

+1.5 No Naturally present in the environment.

+Total Overnia Coulon has no health affects Houseign it musticles a modium for the formation of disinfection

 Total Organic Carbon has no health effects.
 However, it provides a medium for the formation of disinfection byproducts such as trihalomethanes and haloacetic acids.
-Compliance with the treatment technique reduces the formation of disinfection byproducts.
+Compliance with the treatment technique (TT) reduces the formation of disinfection byproducts.

-LOWEST MONTHLY % SAMPLES MEETING THE TREATMENT TECHNIQUE TURBIDITY LIMIT VIOLATION TYPICAL SOURCE 100% No Soil runoff.
+LOWEST MONTHLY % SAMPLES MEETING THE TREATMENT TECHNIQUE TURBIDITY LIMIT VIOLATION TYPICAL SOURCE 100% No Erosion of cleared and excavated land.

-Microbiological Testing: No E. coli was detected in the water system during calendar year 2019.
+Microbiological Testing: No E. coli was detected in the water system during calendar year 2020.